 The Inspiration Behind Barbie

-Undeterred, Ruth pushed forward, drawing inspiration from a German doll called Bild Lilli, which was marketed to adults.
-She worked tirelessly to refine the concept, ensuring that the doll was both aspirational and relatable.
+Unfazed, Ruth continued her quest inspired by a German doll called Bild Lilli that was targeted to adults.
+She worked hard to perfect the idea so people could believe the doll was both aspirational and relatable.

 The Launch of Barbie

-In 1959, Barbie made her debut at the New York Toy Fair.
-Dressed in a chic black-and-white striped swimsuit, she was unlike anything the world had ever seen.
-While initial reactions were mixed, Barbie quickly captured the hearts of children and became a cultural icon.
+Barbie made her debut at the New York Toy Fair in 1959 wearing a chic black-and-white striped swimsuit.
+She was unlike anything the world had ever seen-a doll with adult features and endless possibilities.
+While early responses were mixed, it only took a short time for Barbie to capture the hearts of little girls everywhere and become a cultural icon.
+This daring innovation was told by Ruth Handler success story, marking the onset of a global phenomenon.

 Why Barbie Succeeded